Create a Marketplace Package

 Before you can see or target segments, they must be set up by Index.
 You can include up to four segment rule sets and exclude one segment rule set.
 For more information about how to set up segment targeting, see How segment targeting works.

 Note: There may be limitations to using certain segments.
-For details, see Data usage limitations.
+For details, see Data usage conditions.

 1. Expand Segments.

-16. To target specific device types, inventory channels, formats and sizes, interstitial A ad that covers the entire screen of the device/host app. ads, and rewarded An opt-in video ad experience, typically in mobile apps, in exchange for which the user receives some type of in-app or in-game currency. ads, in the Optional section, expand General and configure the following options:
+16. To target specific device types, inventory channels, formats and sizes, interstitial ads, and rewarded ads, in the Optional section, expand General and configure the following options:

 OptionDescription